 Over the course of a woman’s lifetime, 70 percent of white women and 90 percent of African American women may develop fibroids.
 After menopause, these hormonally sensitive tumors usually shrink, but will not disappear.

 “Having fibroids doesn’t necessarily mean that you must choose some form of medical or surgical treatment.
 It is only when those fibroids cause unwanted symptoms that treatment is indicated,” says Jordan Klebanoff, MD, a fellowship-trained, minimally invasive gynecologic surgeon at Lankenau Medical Center, part of Main Line Health.
 Dr. Klebanoff helps patients find the best pain relief for fibroids.
 “Some people with fibroids never experience any problems.
 However, even the smallest fibroids can be associated with undesirable symptoms or sometimes infertility in certain cases.”

-Some women develop symptoms such as:
+Some people develop uterine fibroid symptoms such as:

 - Heavy or irregular menstrual bleeding

 - Feeling of fullness in the lower belly